 The OSEP guidance above specifically relates to Part B of IDEA.
 A reasonable best practice would be to apply these principles to Part C because the relevant procedural safeguards and confidentiality requirements are consistent across Part B and Part C of IDEA.

-PTAC recommends additional security processes to protect all electronic PII data.
+PTAC recommends additional security processes to protect all electronic PII.
 They recommend PII data be encrypted on all mobile devices storing sensitive information.
 Further, PTAC states the best protection is to implement a strict mobile device usage policy and monitor networks for malicious activity.
-Encryption, usage policy and network monitoring should be included in data governance policies on electronic communications.
-In addition, it is important to remember that the use of personal devices increases risk as policies and monitoring of personally-owned devices may not apply or will be difficult to enforce.
+Encryption, usage policy, and network monitoring should be included in data governance policies on electronic communications.
+In addition, the use of personal devices increases risk as policies and monitoring of personally-owned devices may not apply or will be difficult to enforce.
 Note that the most substantial risk to mobile devices occurs with downloaded applications.
-Many of those applications have terms that you must agree to that “allow the application to read, share, or modify any contents of your mobile device without your knowledge.”
+Many of those applications have terms and conditions that “allow the application to read, share, or modify any contents of your mobile device without your knowledge.”

 A key consideration in developing policies related to electronic communication is to be sure parent identity is authenticated.
 The Family Educational Rights and Privacy Act (FERPA) regulations require Part C and Part B 619 programs to use reasonable methods to identify and authenticate the identity of parents, children, school officials, providers, and other parties before disclosing or permitting access to PII (34 CFR 99.31(c)).
 These requirements must be addressed in data governance policies.
 As technology and data security standards change, policies and procedures should be reviewed and updated to ensure reasonable governance for and methods to authenticate the identity of all parties before disclosing PII.